camheff/AutoJack/README.md

 - After installation:
     - Ensure you have space **below** your Chrome Window (that's where the UI will appear).
     - Also ensure **after starting on Chumba**, you **double click your SC Balance** once so the program will know how much you need to play through.
 It will display "Done" when you finish.
-    - The offer spammer still works on Pulsz **only** for Skrill however it was only included as a quick addition so its relatively incomplete.
 - Tips:
     - BTC: 3DP4kqweWydfaN1Xd3X7KuBu2dQNQvQPxE
     - Eth: 0x7E5546922FEfE24171d7F6Aa8CcdE33922305F7f